-Power Skill (i): this skill represents a character who has trained hard in the use of a super human ability, which may or may not have combat applications, depending on the nature of said power.
-When using this power, the character should receive a reduced difficulty on all actions they attempt with it (save for any damage inflicted).
-The power so trained in is noted in the skill listing, such as 'Skill / Fire Generation'.
+Power Skill (i): this skill represents a character who has trained hard in the use of a super-human ability, which may or may not have combat applications, depending on the nature of said power.
+When using this power, the character should receive a reduced difficulty on all actions they attempt with it.
+The power so trained in is noted in the skill listing, such as 'Skill / Shape Change'.

 Resist Domination (w): bearers of this skill have been trained in the use of various techniques to avoid mental control in all its many forms.
 Whenever facing the effects of the manipulation or hypnosis skills, or even the blatant use of psionics, characters with resist domination impose an increased difficulty on those who would use such techniques against them.